-- 1. Institutes must assign slots in the Timetable for the activities of Health/Sports/Yoga. - 2.
-Institutes must provide field/facility and offer the minimum of five choices of as many as Games/Sports. - 3.
-Institutes are required to provide sports instructor / yoga teacher to mentor the students.
+- 1. Institutes must assign slots in the Timetable for the activities. - 2.
+Institutes are required to provide instructor to mentor the students.

 Evaluation Guidelines:

 - Evaluated for a total of 100 marks. - A student can select 6 activities of his/her choice with a minimum of 01 activity per unit.
 Each activity shall be evaluated by the concerned teacher for 15 marks, totalling to 90 marks. - A student shall be evaluated by the concerned teacher for 10 marks by conducting viva voce on the subject.